Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Design of an LLM-Based Feedback System for Physics Problem Solving

 As already illustrated in the lower part of Fig.~\ref{fig_ECD_LLM_feedback}, the entire prompt processed by \textit{GPT-4o} consists of five components: \textit{general information}, \textit{problem text}, \textit{student solution}, \textit{evidentiary scheme}, and \textit{feedback specification}.
-While the evidentiary scheme is problem-specific (according to the statements in Table~\ref{tab:evidence_statements}), the general information and the feedback specification was almost\footnote{There were minor prompting differences between the first and second feedback round.} the same for all problems.
-For clarity, we provide a detailed description of the prompting\footnote{Prompts translated from German to English by the authors.} for a particular physics problem implemented in the feedback system.
+While the evidentiary scheme is problem-specific (according to the statements in Table~\ref{tab:evidence_statements}), the general information and the feedback specification each remained almost\footnote{There were minor prompting differences between the first and second feedback round.} identical across all problems.

-The prompt starts with \textit{general information}, which is the same for all physics problems employed in the feedback system: \begin{quote}
+For clarity, we provide a detailed description of the prompting\footnote{Prompts translated from German to English by the authors.} for a specific physics problem implemented in the feedback system.
+The prompting starts with \textit{general information}: \begin{quote}

 "You are a helpful tutor for students participating in a physics competition.
 In this competition, the participants are supposed to learn how to solve physics problems.
 You are given a student’s approach to a physics problem and should provide short feedback on it." [...] \end{quote} The second component is the actual \textit{problem text}.
 For this example, consider the \textit{Charges} problem which was implemented in the feedback system (see Fig.~\ref{fig_frontend} for how the problem was implemented in the web application): \begin{quote}